Laurent Bouzereau: Life and career

 Bouzereau was born and raised in a suburb of Paris, France.
 He began his career in New York as a freelance journalist and author with The De Palma Cut while working in publicity and promotion for the independent distribution company Spectrafilm.
 Upon moving to Hollywood, he was story editor and graduated to director of development for Bette Midler's production company, All Girl Productions.
 He got his start in home entertainment when he recorded audio commentary for the Criterion Collection on the LaserDisc for Carrie in 1991.
-In 1995, he produced his first of many documentaries for Steven Spielberg when he was asked to work on the LaserDisc restoration of the film 1941.
-That year he also produced The Making of Steven Spielberg's 'Jaws', a feature-length documentary that was included on the LaserDisc release of Jaws in 1995, and later on the DVD and Blu-ray releases of the film.
-Following the success of this documentary, Bouzereau continued to produce retrospective documentaries for Laserdisc, including the making of Scarface and E.T.: The Extra Terrestrial in 1996, the making of Psycho in 1997 and the making of Close Encounters of the Third Kind in 1998.
+In 1995, he directed and produced his first of many documentaries for Steven Spielberg when he was asked to work on the LaserDisc restoration of the film 1941.
+That year he also directed and produced The Making of Steven Spielberg's 'Jaws', a feature-length documentary that was included on the LaserDisc release of Jaws in 1995, and later on the DVD and Blu-ray releases of the film.
+Following the success of this documentary, Bouzereau continued to direct and produce retrospective documentaries for Laserdisc, including the making of Scarface and E.T.: The Extra Terrestrial in 1996, the making of Psycho in 1997 and the making of Close Encounters of the Third Kind in 1998.
 In 2002, for the production of A.I.
 Artificial Intelligence, he began documenting the filmmaking process on-set.

-Bouzereau has produced documentaries on the making-of some of the biggest films in the history of cinema, by some of the most acclaimed directors of all-time.
-He has produced most of the documentaries on the making of Steven Spielberg's films.
+Bouzereau has directed and produced documentaries on the making-of some of the biggest films in the history of cinema, by some of the most acclaimed directors of all-time.
+He has directed and produced most of the documentaries on the making of Steven Spielberg's films.
 In total, he has documented over 150 films, including the Indiana Jones and Jurassic Park film franchises.
-Among the many titles include American Graffiti by George Lucas, Titanic and Avatar by James Cameron, the Universal and Warners Bros.
+Among the many titles include American Graffiti by George Lucas, Titanic and Avatar by James Cameron, Universal and Warners Bros.
 Alfred Hitchcock collections, Lawrence of Arabia and The Bridge on the River Kwai by David Lean, Taxi Driver, Raging Bull and Casino by Martin Scorsese, Scarface, Carrie, and Dressed to Kill by Brian De Palma, Cruising and The Exorcist by William Friedkin, Back to the Future by Robert Zemeckis, Reds by Warren Beatty, Chinatown and Tess by Roman Polanski, and The Last Picture Show by Peter Bogdanovich.